 - 1/2 teaspoon ground black pepper

-- 1 organic (pastured egg (such as Vital Farms))
+- 1 organic pastured egg

-- 3 cups prepared marinara sauce (such as Rao’s)
+- 3 cups prepared marinara sauce

 - Preheat oven to 350 degrees.

 - Carefully remove the softened outer leaves, keeping them whole; set the leaves aside.
-Return cabbage head back to the pot and repeat until you have 15 cabbage leaves.
-Finely chop the remaining cabbage, measuring out 2 cups, and set aside (if you have any leftover cabbage save it for another purpose.)
+Return cabbage head back to the pot and repeat until you have 12-16 cabbage leaves.

 - Increase heat to medium-high.
-Add the 2 cups of chopped cabbage, carrots and garlic; sauté 4 minutes.
+Add the 2 cups of chopped cabbage, carrots, mushrooms and garlic; sauté for 4 minutes.
 Remove from heat; set vegetables aside to cool slightly.

 - Spread 1 cup of the marinara sauce on the bottom of a 13 x 9-inch baking dish.

-- To the cabbage leaf, Place approximately 1/2 cup of the cabbage-meat mixture in the center of each cabbage leaf.
+- To the cabbage leaf, Place approximately 1/4 cup for Napa or 1/2 cup for Savoy of the cabbage-meat mixture in the center of each leaf.
 Starting at the core end, roll into a tight log, tucking in the sides of the cabbage leaf as you go.
 Place cabbage roll in the baking dish, seam side down.
 Repeat with the remaining leaves and filling.
-Top with remaining marinara sauce.

 Hungry for More Healthy Dinner Recipes?